Jordroide/debloat_android/README.md

 # debloat_android
-A sh script for uninstall all application for the user on android phone.
-A reset of phone restaure these application
+A script for uninstall all application for the current user on android phone.
+A reset of phone restore these application.

+>You can take only lines wanted.